 According to this protocol a number of tanked reagents linked to the microfluidic system are required.
 This is depicted in Figure 2, where a scheme of the mixture and measurement flow pathways, including the required peristaltic micropumps and microvalves necessary to perform the process, is shown.
 Basically, it requires a tank containing Phosphate Buffered Saline buffer with Tween® 20 (PBST) to perform the washes between stages and for the conditioning of the biosensor chambers.
 The Antibody buffer (ABB) tank supplies the specific antibodies for the recognition of the target analyte.
 The sample is pushed and addressed to the Dilution tank (DT) by a peristaltic micropump, where it is put in contact with the antibody for the preincubation of analyte-antibody.
 After a period of time defined in Table 1, the content is flooded to the biosensor chambers.
 To complete the biosensor protocol defined in Figure 1, the device requires the inclusion of aHRP, DS (detection solution) and RS (regeneration solution) tanks that contain the anti-IgG-HRP conjugate, the detection solution and the regeneration solution, respectively.
-Those tanks supply their content to flood the biosensor chambers.According to the peristaltic pump used, a minimum flow rate was used and set at 0.027 mL/min in all the steps, in order to favor the analyte-antibody interaction.
+Those tanks supply their content to flood the biosensor chambers.
+Finally, a technical issue is important to remark: According to the peristaltic pump used, a minimum flow rate was used and set at 0.027 mL/min in all the steps, in order to favor the analyte-antibody interaction.
 An immunoassay protocol was designed to perform the device’s automation and the steps required are shown in table 1.

 2.2.
 Dispensing liquids: The pulsed-flow method